rbp0803/Automatic-Transliterations-of-Baybayin-Texts-using-Block-Level-OCR/README.md

 A proposed algorithm to recognize Baybayin script from Latin at a block level in a text image.

 <b> NOTE: The system files (Example images, classifier, etc.) described here can also be downloaded in Release section.
-Its source filename is `Baybayin.and.Latin.Script.Recognition.System.zip`.
+Its source filename is `Extracting.Baybayin.and.Latin.Words.on.Images.using.Support.Vector.Machine.zip
+`.
 The following link provides the complete system file page:

 https://github.com/rbp0803/Baybayin-and-Latin-Script-Recognition-System/releases/tag/v1.0
 </b>